molensxyz/lenspedia/getting-started/tools/tba.md

 # Lens Echo
 Monitor your favorite Lens creators in real-time on Discord.
-Add the bot to your server here: https://lensecho.xyz 🌿 📣
+Add the bot to your server [here](https://lensecho.xyz) 🌿 📣

 Built by [Ben Baessler](https://benbaessler.com "Ben Baessler").